-FPIF Co-Director Emira Woods will moderate a panel about women in Africa following a performance of the stage play, "The Convert."
+FPIF Co-Director Emira Woods will moderate a panel about women in Africa following the play, “The Convert.”

 By clinging to a paternalistic attitude and an antiquated Washington Consensus, the United States has opened up space for a broad Chinese role in Africa.